Kraktorist/build-stack/README.md

 ## To Do

-1. Check if it's necessary to create `defaultcertificates`
-2. Work on helm deployment for application
-   - imagePullSecrets
-   -
+create projects for deploy
+create job for deploy